root-project/web/manual/storing_root_objects/index.md

 **Current directory**

-When you create a `TFile` object, it becomes the current directory.
+When you create a {% include ref class="TFile" %} object, it becomes the current directory.
 Therefore, the last ROOT file to be opened is always the current directory.<br>
 Check the current directory as follows:

 {% highlight C++ %}